camdez/honeybadger/README.md

 - A la carte Honeybadger reporting.
 - Ability to report (informational) non-exceptions.
-- No implicit assumptions about what to report (for instance because of environment or exception type).
+- No implicit suppression by environment or exception type.
 - No deprecation warnings.
 - Honeybadger fault IDs are returned.
+- Asynchronous reporting (doesn't block the calling thread while the exception is being reported).

 ## License